LibraryCarpentry/lc-data-intro/_episodes/04-regular-expressions.md

 > {: .solution}
 {: .challenge}

-This logic is super useful when you have lots of files in a directory, when those files have logical file names, and when you want to isolate a selection of files.
-Or for looking at cells in spreadsheets for certain values.
-Or for extracting some data from a column of a spreadsheet to make  new columns.
+This logic is useful when you have lots of files in a directory, when those files have logical file names, and when you want to isolate a selection of files.
+Or it can be used for looking at cells in spreadsheets for certain values, or for extracting some data from a column of a spreadsheet to make  new columns.
 I could go on.
-The point is, it is super useful in many contexts.
+The point is, it is useful in many contexts.
 To embed this knowledge we won't - however - be using computers.
 Instead we'll use pen and paper.
 Work in teams of 4-6 on the exercises below.
 When you think you have the right answer, check it against the solution.
 When you finish, I'd like you to split your team into two groups and write each other some tests.
 These should include a) strings you want the other team to write regex for and b) regular expressions you want the other team to work out what they would match.
 Then test each other on the answers.
 If you want to check your logic, use [regex101](https://regex101.com/), [myregexp](http://myregexp.com/), or [regex pal](http://www.regexpal.com/) [regexper.com](http://regexper.com/): the first three help you see what text your regular expression will match, the latter visualises the workflow of a regular expression.

 ### Exercise

-Pair up with the person next to you to work throug the following problems.
+Pair up with the person next to you to work through the following problems.

 > ## Using square brackets
 > Can you guess what the regular expression `Fr[ea]nc[eh]` will match?